ncandio/razorfs/README.md

 RAZORFS was conceived from the decision to guide a project toward developing a filesystem with the appealing features and capabilities described in this README.
 These goals were designed to be attainable through AI-assisted development methodologies.

+This project represents a hybrid approach where AI tools assist in rapid implementation while human oversight maintains critical design decisions and validation.
 The AI-assisted coding procedures employed in this project do not exclude other types of methodologies, nor do they diminish the deliberate act of human code design and architecture.
-This project represents a hybrid approach where AI tools assist in rapid implementation while human oversight maintains critical design decisions and validation.

-We remain undecided about which techniques may be optimal for any given scenario.
-While supporting the importance of human design and coding practices, we also acknowledge that human-only teams are certainly capable of creating large codebases with millions of lines of code that may accumulate enormous technical debt.

-AI-assisted development practices offer the advantage of creating functional prototypes incredibly fast, as demonstrated by this project's development timeline.
+We explore the potential of AI-assisted engineering principles combined with human supervision for rapid development and prototyping.
 This approach allows for rapid iteration and experimentation with complex systems that would traditionally require significantly more time and resources.
+However, we remain agnostic about which techniques may be optimal for any given scenario, supporting both human-only and hybrid approaches based on project needs.

+For those interested in understanding how AI tools work under the hood, this [Deep Dive into LLMs like ChatGPT](https://www.youtube.com/watch?v=7xTGNNLPyMI) provides an excellent explanation of what LLMs are, how they are built, and how they "guess" the correct or most reasonable answer depending on the corpus on which they are trained.
+The video also covers the resources they "know" or for which they are trained to respond, providing valuable context for understanding AI-assisted development.

 ---